 You have our dermatologists’ permission to be lazy!
 We recommend a simple 2-step morning routine that takes just a few minutes:

 That’s it!
 Need help finding the right cleanser and moisturizer for your skin?
-Check out our dermatology team’s guide to cleansers, our guide to moisturizers, or s our 3-step Curology set, which includes our cleanser, moisturizer, and superbottle.
+Check out our dermatology team’s guide to cleansers, our guide to moisturizers, or our 3-step Curology set, which includes our cleanser, moisturizer, and custom formula.

 A 10-step skincare routine before bed?
 We’d rather be snuggled up in our PJs watching Netflix.
 Our dermatologists recommend a short-and-sweet evening routine.
 It’s better for your skin and your schedule.